Expert Witness Directories

 Following is a list of expert witness directories and websites, ranked from the most to the least recommended:

 ExpertPages is recognized as one of the internet’s leading resources on expert witnesses.
-We selected this as the best directory due to the large number of members and the broad range of disciplines represented.
-The site has many categories, for example, accidents/injuries, business and finance, computers and technology, human resources, engineering, chemical and environmental, family and custody, insurance, police, real estate, forensics, documents and handwriting, medical, and many more.
-They offer a unique option to verify a member’s credentials and provide their own guarantee.
+As a result, we selected the service as the best directory.
+Mainly, this is due to the large number of members and the broad range of disciplines it represents.
+The site has many categories: accidents/injuries, business and finance, computers and technology, human resources, engineering, chemical and environmental, family and custody, insurance, police, real estate, forensics, documents and handwriting, and medical.
+They offer a unique option to verify a member’s credentials and provide their guarantee.
 Listings are available for as little as $395 per year.
 For searchers, they will help connect you with the right person free of charge.
 Go to ExpertPages.com.

 JurisPro is a free online directory that allows you to search by category, name, state, or area of expertise.
-JurisPro also has a large number of disciplines.
+The directory has a large number of disciplines.
 The individual listings provide a resume with background and experience, contact information, references (in some cases), and a link to their website.
 Experts can join for as little as $399 per year.
 Go to JurisPro.

 HGExperts is a more focused Legal Experts Directory.
 Legal directory of expert witnesses, forensic and litigation support services, mediators, and arbitrators.
 Find legal consultants by location and area of expertise.
 HGExperts will help match you to the right individual for your case.
 The site also has a collection of helpful articles.
 Listings are available for as little as $295 per year.
 Go to HGExperts.com.